11 Brigade (United Kingdom): Post-war

-In November 1965, the brigades became 'brigades' once again, and dropped their 'brigade group' designations and also dropped their support units.
+In November 1965, the brigade groups became 'brigades' once again, dropping their support units.
 In October 1966, just after the publication of the 1966 Defence White Paper, the 7th Armoured and 11th Infantry brigades experimented with a new brigade organisation with two armoured regiments and two 'mechanised' battalions equipped with the new FV432 armoured personnel carrier.
 With the increasing availability of the new vehicle, all of the infantry battalions within the BAOR were to become mechanised.

 The brigade's structure just before conversion was as follows: